MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 For example, even if you are using the Enterprise Edition of SQL Server, R runs in single-threaded mode when you run your R code by using external tools.
 To get the benefits of performance in SQL Server, initiate a SQL Server connection and use [sp_execute_external_script](../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md) to call the external script runtime.

-+ In general, avoid calling the machine learning libraries that are used by SQL Server from external tools.
+In general, avoid calling the machine learning libraries that are used by SQL Server from external tools.
 If you need to debug R or Python code, it is typically easier to do so outside of SQL Server.
 To get the same  libraries that are in SQL Server, you can install Microsoft R Client or [Machine Learning Server](r/create-a-standalone-r-server.md).

 ### SQL Server Data Tools does not support permissions required by external scripts

 When you use Visual Studio or SQL Server Data Tools to publish a database project, if any principal has permissions specific to external script execution, you might get an error like this one:

-"TSQL Model: Error detected when reverse engineering the database.
-The permission was not recognized and was not imported."
+> *TSQL Model: Error detected when reverse engineering the database.
+The permission was not recognized and was not imported.*

 Currently the DACPAC model does not support the permissions used by R Services or Machine Learning Services, such as GRANT ANY EXTERNAL SCRIPT, or EXECUTE ANY EXTERNAL SCRIPT.
 This issue will be fixed in a later release.